milenaonmaui/js-templates-intro-to-templates-readme/README.md

 We have just created a *template* for comments with these functions.
 It's not the friendliest-looking set of functions, but it does everything a template should do: it defines the structure of the markup, it takes discrete data elements and plugs them into the markup, and it takes the resulting markup and data and inserts it into the DOM.

-We broke each function up along the lines of each section of the DOM we wish to manipulate, affording us the ability to more easily manage the structure of our comments in a more modular and composable way, rather than trying to do everything in one function which isn't that much of an improvement over just typing all the markup into a string.
+We broke up each function to align with each section of the DOM we wish to manipulate, affording us the ability to more easily manage the structure of our comments in a more modular and composable way.
+This is better than trying to do everything in one function, which isn't that much of an improvement over just typing all the markup into a string.

 Templates are all about being able to dynamically modify the DOM in repeatable, composable chunks that are easy to manage, maintain, and change.